 - State Administrative Plan Template: Recipients are recommended to use the State Administrative Plan template found on FEMA's Public Assistance webpage to inform their planning efforts.
-The template includes example structure and content as a model for states to create own Administrative Plan. - Public Assistance Program and Policy Guide: The Public Assistance Program and Policy Guide (PAPPG) is a comprehensive, consolidated policy document for the Public Assistance program provides an overview of the Public Assistance program implementation process. - Public Assistance Frequently Asked Questions and Guidance: Recipients are encouraged to view the Public Assistance Frequently Asked Questions and guidance found on the Public Assistance webpage to assist with disaster financial management planning efforts.
-The webpage provides information pertaining to documentation, Public Assistance grant funding eligibility, and hazard mitigation and can be found at https://www.fema.gov/assistance/public/policy-guidance-fact-sheets/job-aids-faqs. - OIG Audit Tips: Recipients are recommended to consult the DHS OIG report, Audit Tips for Managing Disaster-Related Project Costs (OIG-17-120-D) for further assistance in documenting and accounting for disaster-related costs.
+The template includes example structure and content as a model for states to create own Administrative Plan. - Public Assistance Program and Policy Guide: The Public Assistance Program and Policy Guide (PAPPG) combines all Public Assistance policy into a single volume and provides an overview of the PA program implementation process. - Public Assistance Frequently Asked Questions and Guidance: Recipients are encouraged to view the Public Assistance Frequently Asked Questions and guidance found on the Public Assistance webpage to assist with disaster financial management planning efforts.
+The webpage provides information pertaining to documentation, Public Assistance grant funding eligibility, and hazard mitigation and can be found at Public Assistance Fact Sheets, Job Aids, and FAQs. - Office of Inspector General (OIG) Audit Tips: Recipients are recommended to consult the DHS OIG report, Audit Tips for Managing Disaster-Related Project Costs (OIG-17-120-D) for further assistance in documenting and accounting for disaster-related costs.
 This report is informed by OIG audit findings and can assist recipients in addressing issues that are frequent findings in disaster-related audits. - Disaster Financial Management Guide: The Disaster Financial Management Guide provides guidance for state, local, tribal, and territorial partners on establishing and implementing sound disaster financial management practices.